fathimahafsa21/fathimahafsa21/README.md

 <tr>
 <td>

-I am a **BSc in Information Technology undergraduate** and **HND in Information Technology graduate** with a strong interest in software development and web technologies.
+I am a **BSc in Information Technology undergraduat** and **HND in Information Technology graduate** with a strong interest in software development and web technologies.

 I enjoy learning new technologies, developing practical applications, and working on projects that provide real-world solutions.
 I also have an interest in **IT tutoring** and enjoy sharing my knowledge with others.